 On Jan.
-18, 1903, his South Wellfleet station sent a greeting from President Theodore Roosevelt to King Edward VII of the United Kingdom.
+18, 1903, Guglielmo Marconi sent a message from his Cape Cod station, a greeting from President Theodore Roosevelt to King Edward VII of the United Kingdom.
 It was the first radio transmission to cross the Atlantic from the United States.

 In December 1902, Marconi sent a signal from a station in Glace Bay, Nova Scotia, to his station in Cornwall, England, the first radio transmission to cross the Atlantic from North America.